AParticularUser/Ridley-Improved/README.md

 ### Forward-Tilt
 - changed animation so Ridley no longer holds his tail
 ### Neutral-Special
-- Reduced start up
 - reduced end lag of the failure state (faf:56->30)
-- added intangablity to "head" and "mouth1" hurt-boxes while charging
+- made it easier to hit the weak-spot while charging by adding intangablity to "head" and "mouth1" hurt-boxes
-- holding attack after fully charging plasma-breath will make Ridley release a large explosion (like f-smash) instead of shooting fire balls
+- pressing attack while charging plasma-breath will make Ridley release a large explosion with the power being relative to the charge level
 ### Up-Special
 - Reduced start up
 - landing down now has cancel-frames (faf:38->29)